Cao Gun: Early life under the Han dynasty

 Cao Gun was a son of Cao Cao, a warlord who rose to prominence towards the end of the Han dynasty and laid the foundation for the Cao Wei state.
 His mother was Lady Du (杜夫人), a concubine of Cao Cao; Lady Du was also the mother of Cao Lin, Princess Gaocheng and Qin Lang.
+(Note: It is possible that Lady Du has another daughter, Princess Jinxiang.
+The Wei Mo Zhuan (魏末傳) claimed that Princess Jinxiang was He Yan's half-sister and that she was born to the same mother as the Prince of Pei (Cao Lin).
+Pei Songzhi pointed out that the Sanguozhi stated that Cao Lin's mother was Lady Du, while He Yan's mother was Lady Yin.
+Therefore, if Princess Jinxiang shared the same mother as Cao Lin, she could not have been He Yan's half-sister.
+Also, it is unknown if Princess Jinxiang was the same person as the Princess Gaocheng recorded in Weilüe.)

 Cao Gun was enfeoffed as the "Marquis of Ping District" (平鄉侯) in 216 by Emperor Xian, the figurehead emperor of the Han dynasty.
 As a youth, he was known for being studious and diligent.
 He could already write essays when he was about nine years old.
 Every time when he was reading and writing, his attendants were worried that he would stress himself out and fall sick, so they advised him to rest more.
 However, Cao Gun continued to read and write tirelessly because he enjoyed doing so.
 In 217, Emperor Xian changed Cao Gun's title first to "Marquis of Dong District" (東鄉侯) and later to "Marquis of Zan" (贊侯).